nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **:warning: Warning**<br>

-`TUTOR_INDEX` and `m/` are optional flags to add as per type of usage.
-However an error will still occur if invalid values are passed into these flags.
+`TUTOR_INDEX` and `m/` are optional fields to add as per type of usage.
+However an error will still occur if invalid values are passed into these fields.

 </div>